2series/python-w-eil/07_REST API/about.md

 >>e.g., I want to create a project that can generate shell scripts from yaml files
 >THEN upload them to a Jamf Pro server via the Jamf Pro API.

-i want to create a Python project that can scrape text using REST APIs from websites, https://ip-api.com/ using the Python Requests module and then parse the JSON data
+i want to create a Python project that can scrape tender using REST APIs from websites, https://ip-api.com/ using the Python Requests module and then parse the JSON data